ChenyuanZ/kubernetes-adventure/kubernetes/object/README.md

 ## Label

 Labels are defined in `pod.metadata.labels` (slightly varies for `Deployment`, `Service`, and etc).
-Labels are meat to be precise.
+Labels are meant to be precise.
 They are indexed and stored as hashmap.

 # Selector